underscoreio/essential-slick/src/pages/joins.md

   u."id" = m."sender"
 ```

-That's the implicit style of query.
+That's the implicit style of query, using foreign key relations.

-We could also rewrite the query to declare the join ourselves:
+We can also rewrite the query to control the table relationships ourselves:

 ~~~ scala
 val q = for {